pikvm/pikvm/pages/gpio.md

 Channels should not use duplicate physical numbers.
 The driver supports saving state between KVMD restarts (meaning `initial=null`).

 ### ezCoo KVM switch
-You can use GPIO to control switch port switching.
+You can use GPIO to control KVM port switching.
 This usually requires the use of relays and buttons, but for the [ezCoo switch](https://github.com/pikvm/pikvm/blob/master/pages/ezcoo.md) there is a special `ezcoo` driver that simulates GPIO by sending commands to the switch via serial port.
 So you can make a menu in Pi-KVM to control the multiport switch.